 Buying your home was probably the largest financial transaction of your life.
 So you certainly don’t want to do anything to decrease its value and everything youcan to increase the value.
 The location-related factors that can decrease your home value you can’t do anything about, but other factors are within your control.
-So let’s take a look at the 5 things that will decrease your home value in Cherokee County.
+So let’s take a look at the 5 things that will decrease your home value in Atlanta.

 1. Proximity to Power Lines and/or Train Tracks

 Proximity to power lines and/or train tracks can decrease your home value in Atlanta.
 Although both of these are needed for modern life, being too close to them can lower your home’s value.

 You need them for electricity, but it’s just not good to have powerlines too near your home.
 There’s that annoying nonstop buzz, and they are simply unattractive.
 In addition, some research has suggested that living too near power lines can help promote certain kinds of cancer and other diseases.

 If your home is located near power lines, contact your local Atlanta agent at 770-280-4560.
 Your agent can help market your home to lessen the impact of this value-decreasing feature.